Induced morphisms between Heyting-valued models: Preliminaries

 In fact, $\H$-$\vDash$ is sound with respect to $\vdash$. \end{prop}

-\begin{remark} The difference between the Tarskian and this Localic semantic is that some of the biimplication that hold for Tarski do not in the non trivial ($\H=\set{0,1}$) case.
-Also, there is very little reason --- a priori --- to expect there to be a witness to an existential formula, as it is the arbitrary supremum of values of other formulas.
+\begin{remark} The difference between the Tarskian and this Localic semantic is that some equivalences that hold for Tarski's do not hold in Localic semantic (in the nontrivial cases, \emph{i.e.}, $\H\neq\set{0}$ or $\H\neq2$).
+Also, there is very little reason -- a priori -- to expect there to be a witness to an existential formula, as it is the arbitrary supremum of values of other formulas.

-The supremum in existential formulas is attained by witnesses, but this relies on the additional property of $\H$ being Boolean, otherwise holds only an weaker statement. \end{remark}
+The supremum in existential formulas may be attained by witnesses, but this relies on the additional property of $\H$ being Boolean, otherwise only a weaker statement holds. \end{remark}

 There is, in fact, a canonical representation of elements of our universe $V$ and the many universes $\V\H$.
-For the case $\H=2=\set{0,1}$, this canonical representation establishes a sort of model equivalence, has a good left inverse and is surjective modulus $\V\H$-equality with value $\top$.
+For the case $\H=2=\set{0,1}$, this canonical representation establishes a sort of model equivalence, has a good left inverse and is onto modulus $\V\H$-equality with value $\top$.

 \begin{definition} Define, $\in$-recursively:

 Also, for $x\in\V2$ define $(\cdot\in\dom\cdot)$-recursively:

 \end{definition}